The python standard library modules like

 $ pip install pyopenssl.

-The code below illustrates how to read in the three certificates, from .pem files, detailed in the scenario above and validate cert.pem's chain of trust.
+The code below illustrates how to read in the three certificates (in the pem file format) detailed in my scenario above and then validates cert.pem's chain of trust.

 from OpenSSL import crypto def verify(): with open('./cert.pem', 'r') as cert_file: cert = cert_file.read() with open('./int-cert.pem', 'r') as int_cert_file: int_cert = int_cert_file.read() with open('./root-cert.pem', 'r') as root_cert_file: root_cert = root_cert_file .read() trusted_certs = (int_cert, root_cert) verified = verify_chain_of_trust(cert, trusted_certs) if verified: print('Certificate verified') def verify_chain_of_trust(cert_pem, trusted_cert_pems): certificate = crypto.load_certificate(crypto.FILETYPE_PEM, cert_pem) # Create and fill a X509Sore with trusted certs store = crypto.X509Store() for trusted_cert_pem in trusted_cert_pems: trusted_cert = crypto.load_certificate(crypto.FILETYPE_PEM, trusted_cert_pem) store.add_cert(trusted_cert) # Create a X590StoreContext with the cert and trusted certs # and verify the the chain of trust store_ctx = crypto.X509StoreContext(store, certificate) # Returns None if certificate can be validated result = store_ctx.verify_certificate() if result is None: return True else: return False